kurtagic/Nikeia/README.md

 retarded programing language by yours truly

 very reduced instruction set:
-x...int
+`x`...int

-PRINT/_LINE takes a string only, put it in "" or shit doesnt work READ only reads an int so dont do dumb shit
+`PRINT/_LINE` takes a string only, put it in "" or shit doesnt work

+`READ` only reads an int so dont do dumb shit

-HALT...put at the end of program so my poor guy knows when its done
+`HALT`...put at the end of program so my poor guy knows when its done

-use // for comments, comments go in their own line when you label shit make it like label: and in their own line files end with .nka
+use `//` for comments, comments go in their own line

+when you label shit make it like `label:` and in their own line

+files end with `.nka`

 ### 1.1 (VERY) REDUCED INTRUCTION SET